2025

 Teaching Methods

 The teaching method is based on theoretical and practical classes with emphasis on electromagnetic problem solving.
-The student should understand Maxwell’s laws from a practical point of view.
+The student should understand Maxwell?s laws from a practical point of view.

 Student tutoring available outside the class, 2 times per week in slots of 2 hours each.
-Email or Zoom available for basic questions or for rescheduling the tutoring timetable in order to suit each student.
+Email and Zoom available for basic questions or for rescheduling the tutoring timetable in order to suit each student.

 Assessment